home-assistant/home-assistant.io/source/_components/notify.homematic_signalgen.markdown

 ha_release: 0.79
 ---

-The `homematic_signalge` notification platform enables invoking Homematic's signal generator.
+The `homematic_signalgen` notification platform enables invoking Homematic's signal generator.

 To use this notification platform in your installation, add the following to your `configuration.yaml` file: